 You can easily search Amazon’s wealth of products available but crucially have an easy 30-day free return process and clear return policy with 247 customer services.
 Even paying a little bit more for a smooth process is a lot better, and with Prime, you might get free next day delivery.
 That is tremendous peace of mind.

 Once you have accepted delivery of an item, it is your responsibility until they receive it back again.
 So if you return, make sure you send it tracked and keep proof of return.
+Always open your delivery carefully, as often original packaging is required as part of the return.

 Your right to cancel internet purchases